ragaeeb/trie-rules/README.md

 yarn add trie-rules
 # or
 pnpm i trie-rules
+# or
+bun add trie-rules
 ```

 ## `buildTrie(rules: Rule[]): TrieNode`

 The `buildTrie` function constructs a trie data structure from an array of `rules`.
-This trie is used to efficiently search through text and replace specified source words with their corresponding target words.
+This trie is used to efficiently search through text and replace specified source words with their corresponding to words.

 ### Parameters:

 -   `rules` (Array of `Rule` objects): Each `Rule` object should have the following properties:
-    -   `sources` (Array of strings): The words to search for in the text.
+    -   `from` (Array of strings): The words to search for in the text.
-    -   `target` (string): The word to replace the sources with in the text.
+    -   `to` (string): The word to replace the from with in the text.
-    -   `options` (optional `RuleOption` object): Additional options for matching rules which may include:
-        -   `match` (optional string): Can be `'whole'` or `'alone'`, indicating how the match should be treated.
-            -   `'whole'`: The match should be on an entire word, not surrounded by other alphabet characters or special characters with diacritics.
-Punctuation or symbols around it are allowed.
-            -   `'alone'`: The match should only be considered when the text is surrounded by spaces.
+    -   `options` (optional `RuleOption` object): Additional options for matching rules which may include: - `match` (optional `MatchType`): Determines how the match should be treated. - `MatchType.Whole`: The match should be on an entire word, not surrounded by other alphabet characters or special characters with diacritics.
+Punctuation or symbols around it are allowed. - `MatchType.Alone`: The match should only be considered when the text is surrounded by spaces. - `MatchType.Any` (default): The match can occur in any context without specific boundaries. - `prefix` (optional `string`): A prefix that, if not present in the text, should be added to the target replacement.
-        -   `prefix` (optional string): A prefix that, if not present in the text, should be added to the target replacement.
+        -   casing (optional CaseSensitivity): Determines how casing should be handled during replacement.
+            • CaseSensitivity.Insensitive: The replacement ignores original casing.
+            • CaseSensitivity.Sensitive: The replacement preserves the original casing.
+        -   clipStartPattern (optional `RegExp` | `TriePattern`): A pattern to determine characters to clip at the start of a match.
+        -   clipEndPattern (optional `RegExp` | `TriePattern`): A pattern to determine characters to clip at the end of a match.
+        -   confirm (optional `ConfirmOptions`): Conditions that must be met for the rule to be applied.

 ### Returns: